How to get the most out of this essential sun protection measure

 Guest Editorial by The Skin Cancer Foundation

-As summer heats up and we spend more time outdoors, The Skin Cancer Foundation would like to remind everyone how to use sunscreen safely and effectively as part of a sun protection routine.
+As summer approaches and we spend more time outdoors, The Skin Cancer Foundation would like to remind everyone how to use sunscreen safely and effectively as part of a sun protection routine.

 What’s on the Label?

 Selecting a sunscreen can seem overwhelming – you’ll encounter many different formulations, and language on product packaging may be unfamiliar (and sometimes unpronounceable!).
-However, The Skin Cancer Foundation believes everyone can find a sunscreen that works for their skin and lifestyle.
-Deciphering a sunscreen’s label is the first step to finding your perfect match.
+However, The Skin Cancer Foundation believes everyone can find a sunscreen that works for them.
+Deciphering a sunscreen’s label is the first step to choosing your perfect product.

-The first thing to consider is the sunscreen’s SPF, or sun protection factor.
+The first thing to consider is the sunscreen’s SPF (sun protection factor).
 One way to think about SPF is in terms of percentages: SPF 15 filters out approximately 93% of all incoming ultraviolet B (UVB) rays.
-SPF 30 keeps out 97% and SPF 50 keeps out 98%.
-A sunscreen with a minimum of SPF 15 is fine for daily use, but if you’re spending an extended amount of time outdoors, pick a water-resistant formula with an SPF of at least 30.
+SPF 30 keeps out 97% and SPF 50 keeps out 98% of UVB.
+A sunscreen with a minimum of SPF 15 may be fine for days that you’re mostly inside but, if you’re spending an extended amount of time outdoors, pick a water-resistant formula with an SPF of at least 30.

 The second thing to check for on a label is the term “broad spectrum.”
-It’s vital that your sunscreen offers broad-spectrum protection, which means the product protects against both UVA and UVB rays.
-Both types of UV rays penetrate the skin and cause damage that can lead to skin cancer, so if a sunscreen only screens out one type, you’re leaving your skin vulnerable.
+It’s vital that your sunscreen offers broad-spectrum protection, which means the product protects against both ultraviolet A (UVA) and UVB rays.
+Both types of UV rays penetrate the skin and cause damage that can lead to skin cancer.
+So, if a sunscreen only screens out one type, you’re leaving your skin vulnerable.

-Once you’ve decided on your SPF and checked that a product is labeled “broad spectrum,” you can decide on other qualities based on personal preference and lifestyle.
+Once you’ve decided on your SPF and checked that a product has broad-spectrum protection, you can decide on other qualities based on personal preference and lifestyle.
 For example, check the list of active ingredients on the bottle.
 Look for a physical filter (zinc oxide or titanium dioxide) if you have sensitive skin – they’re less likely to cause skin reactions than chemical ingredients.
 Many sunscreens combine both chemical and physical filters.

 You can also look for the formulation and product “feel” that is right for you.
 There are quality sunscreen options available in lotions, gels, sticks and sprays.
-Many offer tinting, antiaging ingredients, a dry “sports” feel or benefits for acne-prone skin.
+Many offer tinting, antiaging ingredients, a dry “sports” feel, or benefits for acne-prone skin.
+There are now many skin care items like serums and moisturizers that include UV filters, as well.
 The most important part is using the product correctly.

 How Much, How Often?